kevinhughes27/kevinandsam.travel/README.md

 ## Tools

-There some scripts in `/bin` for various purposes like printing the durations we are staying / stayed in each country.
+There are some scripts in `/bin` for various purposes like printing the durations we are staying / stayed in each country.